jessfraser8/Map-Modelling---Project-1/README.md

 Dataset:

 Stroke Prediction Dataset -
-Contains 11 variables to be used for education purposes to predict wheather a patient will have a stroke.
+Contains 11 variables to be used for education purposes to predict whether a patient will have a stroke.
 All quantitative variables were turned categorical within the Logistic Regression(R) script.
 For preprocessing the data, missing data was imputed with their means/modes, and for the logistic regression, quantitative variables were transformed into categories.
 For looking at the knn-clustering results, the quantitative variables used had to be normalized.
-Our four methods used to analyze the data were knn-clustering to see if there were any interesting trends/shapes in the data, logistic regression, xgboost and random forest algorithms to build models for the data. https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset/data
+Our four methods used to analyze the data were knn-clustering to see if there were any interesting trends/shapes in the data, logistic regression, xgboost, and random forest algorithms to build models for the data. https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset/data